St John the Baptist's Church, Crawley: History

+Lester (master of the Whitechapel foundry between 1738 - 1769) gave Sussex many bells, our closest surviving examples are at Horsham, St Mary the Virgin.

 Major changes took place in the 19th century.
 The tower partially rebuilt and heightened by 1814, although the original stone was reused.
 Some more work took place in 1845, but the greatest changes happened in 1879 and 1880.
 A new north aisle was added, a porch was built on the north side, the chancel was completely rebuilt and reordered, and an organ chamber was built.
 Nikolaus Pevsner has criticised the resulting appearance of the church, calling it "dully Victorian" and noting that its best feature is the unrestored 15th-century nave roof.

-At the same time the bells were replaced by a new ring of eight bells, hung for change ringing, cast by Gillett, Bland & Company of Croydon.
-The bells sit in a traditional 8 bell frame referred to as 8.3 bell frame.
-During the second world war the bells had to remain silent and only to be rung when under attack; so a silent bell apparatus was installed to allow for practice during the war and not be heard.
+At the same time, the church decided to restore their church bells.
+The two bells by Lester became cracked, and their frame had rotted away.
+It was decided to install a new peal of 8 bells in the tower by the late Croydon firm Gillett, Bland & Company.
+The bells are inscribed as follows (A / denotes the end of line):